ros2/design/articles/152_roslaunch_multi_machine_launch.md

 There are some outstanding issues that may complicate things:

 - How to group nodes/participants/processes is somewhat of an open issue with potential implications for this part of ROS2.
     - https://github.com/ros2/design/pull/250/files/8ccaac3d60d7a0ded50934ba6416550f8d2af332?short_path=dd776c0#diff-dd776c070ecf252bc4dcc4b86a97c888
     - The number of domain participants is limited per vendor (Connext is 120 per domain).
 - No `rosmaster` means there is no central mechanism for controlling modes or distributing parameters
 - Machines may be running different operating systems
 - If we intend to do any kind of load balancing, certain types of resources may need to be transferred to other machines.
      - Calibration data, map files, training data, etc.
      - Need to keep track of which machine has the most recent version of such resources
 - Security: we'll need to manage credentials across numerous machines both for SSH and secure DDS.

+## Proposed Approach

 ## Proposed Multi-Machine Launch Command Line Interface

 The multi-machine launching interface is controlled through the `launcher` command for the `ros2` command-line tool.
 The existing `launch` command provides a subset of this functionality that is sufficient for single-machine launching.

 ### Commands